 The temperature sensor measures the temperature and sends the results to the Raspberry Pi which then sends the temperature results to the PLC, using the Modbus TCP protocol, after which the dashboard pulls the temperature results from the PLC.
 If the temperature is above a certain degrees Celius the dashboard will trigger an alarm which is meant to alarm the factory employees that the temperature is too high.

 The goal of the challenge was to adjust the temperature data on the dashboard without triggering the alarm.
-Normally this setup would be way bigger, in an uranium enrichment facility for example where it would be catastrophic that data given to the dashboard, and thus displayed to the employees, is incorrect.
-This is exactly what the Stuxnet malware with Siemens equipment for example.
+Normally this setup would be way bigger, in a uranium enrichment facility for example where it would be catastrophic that data are given to the dashboard, and thus displayed to the employees, is incorrect.
+An example of a big hack involving SCADA systems is Stuxnet.

 I connected to the switch with the static IP-address 192.168.1.221 and executed a port scan on the network: